dotmpe/script-mpe/package.rst

 TODO: add --pd-force and/or some prefix option for pd check, test, init to run.

 scripts
-  Mapping of named scripts for this project.
+  Mapping of named scripts for this project, used with alike named subcommands.
   Like the identical attribute in NPM's package.json.
+  FIXME: Accept shell scripts, or ``pd run`` targets.

   Common names:

   check
-    Scripts with pre-commit checklist; static code analysis etc. test
+    Scripts with pre-commit, pre-clean etc. checklist; should run fast.
+    The results are used with ``pd stat``.

+  test
-    Scripts verifying correct functioning of project. init
+    Scripts verifying correct functioning of project.

+  init
     Script(s) for post-checkout/unpack initialization.

-    Level of setup this realizes depends per project, and the environment, ie. a local projectdir configuration or something else (apt, pip, brew, npm, etc. etc.)
+    Default is to (re)generate local git hooks.

   build
+    Build the project from source.

+  TODO: stats
+    Additional scripts with results for ``pd stat``, but that would have no significance as a check.

+  tasks
+    List open tasks in project, one item per line.
+    Default: ``htd list-paths | xarg radical.py``

-    ..
+  TODO: dist .. pack?
+    Package the project.

+  TODO: pub
+    Publish.

+  TODO: sync
+    Default: make sure checkout is clean, and every local branch is at least one (off-disk/host) remote.

 pd-script
-  Like scripts, but with all values corresponding to pd targets.
+  Like scripts, but with all values formatted as pd targets.

 status
   TODO: items for weather, health (wall monitors, badges, version tracking), either external or local?

-  Convert to:
+  XXX: Convert to STM config?
     - type: application/x-dotmpe-monitor
       static: build/monitor.json
       update:
       - pd status -
       - pd-meta -O json > build/monitor.json

   Pd scripts return status codes and lists of failed targets, that are cached iot. track project state.
 Ie. checkout modifications, failing test